15 Top-Rated Attractions & Things to Do in Modesto, CA

 Modesto is the birthplace of the world-renowned director, George Lucas, and provided the inspiration behind his breakout 1973 movie American Graffiti.
 The city celebrates these legacies with the month-long Graffiti Summer cultural celebration, featuring vintage automobiles, live music, and events throughout the month of June.
 The cultural spirit of this festival, however, is palpable throughout the year.

 Enjoy your next cruise through Central California with our list of the top attractions in Modesto.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Downtown Modesto

-Modern attractions in downtown Modesto include the Gallo Center for the Arts, and the pedestrian-only Tenth Street Plaza, which features shopping, restaurants, and an 18-screen movie theater.
-More local dining and shopping opportunities are spread throughout downtown Modesto, as well as several art galleries showcasing local and regional works.
-Art is found on the streets as well, and tasteful murals can be seen on many of the downtown buildings.
+Modern downtown attractions include the Gallo Center for the Arts, and the pedestrian-only Tenth Street Plaza, which features shopping, restaurants, and an 18-screen movie theater.
+More local dining and shopping opportunities spread throughout the area, as well as several art galleries showcasing local and regional works.
+Art is on the streets as well, as tasteful murals adorn the side of many downtown buildings.

 Official site: https://www.domopartnership.org/

 Down the street and less than one block from the McHenry Mansion, the McHenry Museum offers similar free admission and a look into the city's past.
 The museum contains numerous photographs, artifacts, and exhibits detailing the last 100-plus years of Modesto history.
-Permanent exhibits at the McHenry Museum include a recreated blacksmith shop, an agricultural exhibit, and a collection of gold mining equipment.
+Permanent exhibits include a recreated blacksmith shop, an agricultural exhibit, and a collection of gold mining equipment.